Ramiyashree/MapReduce_CS441/README.md

 **1) Task 1:** To find the count of generated log messages with injected regex pattern for each message type in a predefined time interval.

 A predefined time interval is mentioned in the application.conf.
-Using this start and end time, the log messages with that injected regex pattern for every log message tag is counted.
+Using this start and end time, the log messages with that injected regex pattern for every log message tag is counted.(predefined time interval - startTime and endTime are configured in `application.conf`)

 Task1Mapper: (Key, Value) (key -> logMessageTag - [ERRO/INFO/WARN/DEBUG]), (value -> 1)